Irish Cancer Society Financial Aid

 The Irish Cancer Society offers a grant to parents of children diagnosed with cancer to help them with the unexpected expenses that this diagnosis brings.
 A total of 3 applications can be assessed over the course of a child’s treatment, with a 12 month interval between each application.
 The maximum amount that can be paid out is €1000 for the first application and €500 each for a second and third application.
 There is no automatic entitlement and each application is assessed on a case by case basis.
-The social worker in the hospital will provide forms for this grant.
 It is not means assessed.
-Please ask the social worker in Our Lady's Hospital Crumin for the forms for this grant.
-If you cannot access this grant for any reason please contact us at email@example.com
+You can ask the social worker in Our Lady's Hospital Crumin for the forms for this grant.
+If you cannot access this grant for any reason please contact us at: email@example.com

 Your child’s disease and treatment may require them to use aids for mobility or vision or other purposes in the short and long term.
 This is called assistive technology.
 The Assistive Technology Acquisition Grant (ATAG) is an initiative by the National Council for the Blind of Ireland (NCBI).
 It exists to help reduce the cost of assistive technology for people who are blind or visually impaired.
 The scheme is monitored for NCBI and advised on by the Visually Impaired Computer Society of Ireland (VICS), vicsireland.org